 Hike, Ski, Snowmobile, ATV… Trails

 Access to and through your woodland can improve the opportunities for recreation.
 Roads tend to be more permanent, and may require permits.
-This US Forest Service publication provides detailed information on the types of roads, planning and construction, and waterways considerations.
+This website provides detailed information on the basic elements of trail design and layout.

 Trails can be more flexible, though you should carefully consider potential uses and number of users before you start to clear and construct any paths.
 Do you want a more primitive or established experience on your trail?
 This can be achieved with trail surface, trails width and how winding it will be.
 The potential uses of the trail will also define trail aspects such as width, corner radius and sight distance.
 Other considerations include how long you want the trail and whether there are points of interest you want included along the way.
 The Trail Design for Small Properties publication provides in-depth details on how to plan, build, and maintain a trail that fits your needs.